grafana/grafana/docs/sources/developers/angular_deprecation/angular-plugins.md

 Grafana OSS and Grafana Enterprise support the creation of private plugins for use on local instances.
 These plugins may have a dependency on AngularJS and require an update.

-The open source tooling listed above will include private plugins in its report **if the Grafana version is v10.1.0 or later**.
+The `detect-angular-dashboards` tool listed above will include private plugins in its report **if the Grafana version is v10.1.0 or later**.

 Additionally, warning icons and messages will be displayed when browsing the catalog via **Administration** > **Plugins and Data** > **Plugins** in your local instance.